 As with soles, different uppers are better for different times of the year: mesh can help your feet breathe in summer but will let in cold air and rainwater in winter.

 Laces, Velcro, ratchets and dials are all used to fasten road cycling shoes.
-Laces have made a comeback in the last few years due to the infinite amount of adjustment they offer as well as for the more even pressure they exert across the top of the foot compared with other systems.
+Laces have made a comeback in the last few years due to the infinite amount of adjustment they offer and the amount of pressure they exert across the top of the foot compared to other systems.
 There are many benefits to lace-up cycling shoes including a nice traditional look.
 Perhaps the only downside is that they can’t be adjusted on the fly.

 Dials are found on high-end shoes and offer a very secure hold that complements a carbon sole.
 The dial operates a cable that tightens and loosens.
 They are very quick to operate, are lightweight and supply an extremely precise fit that can easily be fine-tuned mid-ride.

 Triathlon shoes such as the Shimano TR5 use a rip-tab Velcro closure system that makes it fast to take them on and off while on the bike, speeding up the transition between the swim and the run.
 They have loops to help pull them on and also have a large vent in the sole that as well as taking in plenty of air, allows water to escape after the swim.

 Pay very close attention to the fit of your cycling shoes.
 It’s best if you can try them on in-store with your cycling socks.
 The right width is important so that the closure system can work effectively, and the heel cup must hold your heel firmly.
 Any heel lift and you’ll risk throwing away the benefits of cycling-specific shoes.
 The importance of a good fit can’t be overstated and is more important in the long run (or ride) than the stiffness of the sole or fanciness of the closure system.